Skip navigation

 Page Content

-NC-SARA requires institutions participating in SARA to report certain learning placements in every state or territory other than their own.
-Reporting the learning placements, referred to as out-of-state learning placements (OOSLP), is required for institutions participating in SARA.NC-SARA
+As an institution participating in NC-SARA, there are certain requirements that USM must meet.
+One such requirement involves providing an annual report of distance learning placements in every state or territory other than their own.
+Reporting the learning placements, referred to as out-of-state learning placements (OOSLP).

 Though learning placements occur in a variety of disciplines, they are particularly common in certain fields, such as health-related disciplines and education.
 They are often a required part of obtaining a degree and/or license to practice a particular profession.
 Institutions do not report their in-state learning placements to NC-SARA.
 Only out-of-state learning placements are reported.